-Michelle D. Brock is Associate Professor at Washington and Lee University.
+Michelle D. Brock is Associate Professor at W&L University.
 She received her BA from the University of Kansas and MA and PhD from the University of Texas at Austin.
 Her research centers on religious belief, identity, and the supernatural in early modern Scotland.
 Her works include Satan and the Scots: The Devil in Post-Reformation Scotland (London: Routledge, 2016) and (ed.)
 Knowing Demons, Knowing Spirits in the Early Modern World (London: Palgrave, 2018).

-Chris Langley is Senior Lecturer in Early Modern British history at Newman University.
+Chris R. Langley is Senior Lecturer in Early Modern British history at Newman University.
 He studied for his first two degrees at the University of Birmingham and completed his PhD at the University of Aberdeen.
 He has published widely on Protestant culture and identity in early modern Britain and Ireland.
 His works include Worship, Civil War and Community, 1638-1660 (London: Routledge, 2015), Cultures of Care: Domestic Welfare, Discipline and the Church of Scotland, c.1600-1689 (Leiden: Brill, 2020) and (ed.)
 The Minutes of the Synod of Lothian and Tweeddale, 1648-1659 (Woodbridge: Boydell Press, 2016).

-Mackenzie Brooks is Assistant Professor and Digital Humanities Librarian at Washington and Lee University.
+Mackenzie Brooks is Assistant Professor and Digital Humanities Librarian at W&L University.
 She received her BA and MA from Dominican University.
 She has extensive experience in researching and teaching Digital Humanities methods.
 Her most recent publication is “Teaching TEI to Undergraduates: A Case Study in a Digital Humanities Curriculum,” College & Undergraduate Libraries (June, 2017).

 Professor Jane E. A. Dawson (The University of Edinburgh, UK)